Which of the following reactions is an example of an electrophili... | Channels for Pearson+

 1

-Understand the concept of electrophilic addition: Electrophilic addition is a reaction where an electrophile reacts with a nucleophile, typically involving the addition of atoms or groups to a double bond in alkenes.
+Understand the concept of electrophilic addition reactions: These reactions involve the addition of an electrophile to a nucleophile, typically seen in reactions involving alkenes or alkynes.

-Identify the characteristics of the given reactions: Hydration of alkenes involves the addition of water (H₂O) across the double bond of an alkene, which is a typical electrophilic addition reaction.
+Identify the functional group involved: In the hydration of alkenes, the functional group is an alkene, which is a carbon-carbon double bond.

-Compare the reactions: Nucleophilic substitution involves the replacement of a leaving group by a nucleophile, not the addition to a double bond.
-Free radical halogenation involves radicals, not electrophiles.
-Esterification involves the formation of an ester from an acid and an alcohol, not an electrophilic addition.
+Recognize the role of the electrophile: In the hydration of alkenes, the electrophile is typically a proton (H⁺) from an acid catalyst, which attacks the electron-rich double bond.

 Watch next